2022 / 2023 full year forecast specified for adjusted EBIT; free cash flow before M&A still expected to be slightly positive

 We anticipate the following basic conditions for our businesses in fiscal year 2022 / 2023:

-At Materials Services we are forecasting a rise in total shipments, with support also coming from ongoing efficiency measures.
-These planned improvements will probably be negated by the absence of the strong support from dynamic price effects registered in the previous year.
-Overall, we do not anticipate further significant restrictions in the availability of materials on the purchasing side, nor significant disruption in our main customer sectors; the overall development is expected to be stable.
+At Materials Services we are forecasting total shipments at around the prior-year level, with support also coming from ongoing efficiency measures.
+These planned improvements will be negated by the absence of the strong support from dynamic price effects registered in the previous year.
+Overall, we do not anticipate further significant restrictions in the availability of materials on the purchasing side, nor significant disruption in important customer sectors.

-Within the Industrial Components segment, the anticipated basic conditions for Bearings and Forged Technologies are as follows: In the bearings business we expect that demand in the wind energy area will pick up following the temporary dip and that there will be sustained high demand for industrial applications.
+Within the Industrial Components segment, the anticipated basic conditions for Bearings and Forged Technologies are as follows: For Bearings we expect that demand in the wind energy area will be at the prior-year level and that there will be sustained high demand for industrial applications.
 We are continuing our ambitious program of measures to mitigate rising factor costs.
 For Forged Technologies we anticipate sustained high demand for truck components and further strong order intake for undercarriages and construction machinery components.
 As well as systematic implementation of measures to enhance performance and passing on rising factor costs, our focus is on diversifying our product portfolio to make selective use of the emerging market opportunities.

-At Automotive Technology we see recovery potential in our market environment from the 2nd half of the fiscal year, including normalization of customer call-offs.
+At Automotive Technology we expect to see a recovery in our market environment this fiscal year, including normalization of customer call-offs.
 This is attributable in part to the high level of orders on hand at our customers as a result of bottlenecks in the supply of starting products in the previous year.
 However, there are still structural problems with the supply of semiconductors; as a result it may not be possible to fully meet market demand.
 We will continue our price and efficiency measures to counter rising factor costs.

 Taking into consideration the challenging market environment, we expect shipments at Steel Europe to remain largely stable year-on-year.
 Additional structural improvements are expected to come from further systematic implementation of our Steel Strategy 20-30 to improve productivity and performance.
-Furthermore, we plan to start implementing our green transformation by building Germany’s largest direct reduction plant for CO2-reduced steel, which is still contingent upon the outstanding EU approval for the subsidy.
+Furthermore, having received EU approval for state aid, we are starting to implement our green transformation by building Germany’s largest direct reduction plant for CO2-reduced steel.

 We see additional growth opportunities for Marine Systems as a result of rising global demand and long-term structural increases in defense budgets.
 The current order situation – particularly in the submarine business – has confirmed the segment’s key strategic role.
 We still anticipate that positive effects will come from the new transformation and growth program.
 These will be supported in particular by our solid order situation for the construction of submarines and surface vessels.